TheBillionaire-1/UTruckLogistics/README.md

 Interactive UI: A user-friendly interface for both desktop and mobile users.

-This platform is ideal for businesses seeking to streamline their supply chain operations while maintaining transparency and efficiency.
+This platform is ideal for regular customers and businesses seeking to streamline their cargo services and supply chain operations while maintaining transparency and efficiency.

 # Features
 ## Core Functionalities